 One disadvantage of the usual process is that you’ll need to be in Thailand - and have your visa and work permit to hand - to get your account opened.
 If you need easy access to funds in Thai baht before you arrive - to pay a deposit on a rental property for example, you’ll probably need to cover this from your Australian account.
 This can come with high fees and a poor exchange rate - unless you choose your cross border payment provider carefully.

 Check out the low cost international transfers available from Wise to help you save money compared to your regular bank.
+If you are looking for a way to send money to Thailand, Wise could be an option.

 If you want a functional multi-currency account to use while you’re moving to Thailand, you may benefit from opening a borderless account with Wise as an alternative to a traditional bank account.